-I have been a Visiting Scholar at the Universities of New York and the University of Stockholm where I researched the Swedish law relating to prostitution.
+I have been a Visiting Scholar at New York University and at the University of Stockholm, where I researched the Swedish law relating to prostitution.
 I served as a member of the Scottish Parliament's Expert Panel on Prostitution and continue to advise policy in this area.
-I serve on the Management Committee and co-chair the scientific programme on 'Prostitution Policies and Politics' in the COST European research network IS1209: Comparing European Prostitution Policies: Understanding Scales and Cultures of Governance.
+I served on the Management Committee and co-chaired the scientific programme on 'Prostitution Policies and Politics' in the COST European research network IS1209: Comparing European Prostitution Policies: Understanding Scales and Cultures of Governance (2013-2017).

-I teach in the areas of Legal Theory and Law and Society and am the Law School's Post-Graduate Director.
+I teach in the areas of Legal Theory and Law and Society and am the Law School's Research Director.

 Expertise & Capabilities

 - Gender and law

 I have taught across a range of subjects on the LLB, BA and at post-graduate level and also have extensive experience of supervising Honours dissertations, LLMs and PhDs.
 I teach on the following courses:

 - Gender, Sexuality and Law

 Bachelor of Laws, University of Strathclyde